LTL pickup: what you need to know when booking.

 Picture this: You’re responsible for the logistics management at your business that has a heavy ecommerce component.
 You have orders coming in and shipments that need to be sent out.
 You evaluate your load, visit an online freight service provider’s website, get a freight quote, and learn which shipping option is best for your situation.

-In this instance, you and the freight expert you’re working with decide LTL is the best match.
+In this instance, you and the freight expert you’re working with decide LTL freight shipping is the best match.
 But, now what?

 You must take the appropriate steps to prepare your shipment.
 Being unprepared when it comes time for pickup can result in a delayed delivery, unhappy customers, and as a result, a damaged business reputation.